20LitersAdmin/filterbuildscheduler/README.md

 ### Nerfed pages:
 * status_inventories_path
 * financials_inventories_path
-* Inventory#show - is it worth having?
-  - probably, with @inventory.history loop
-  - AND ability to "undo" an inventory (e.g. an Event inventory that just makes everything suck)
-* Inventory#edit when @inventory.counts.zero?
-  - maybe redirect to Inventory#show?
 * Inventory#index when the latest inventory has counts
   - Remove "View" button (as there is no Inventor#show), or make Admin only if "undo"